 When the writer Anne Brewster (1818–1892) and the sculptor Harriet Hosmer (1830–1908) met in Italy in 1876, their conversation circled mainly around the recently deceased actress Charlotte Cushman.
 That itself was hardly unusual—Cushman was the talk of the town.
-During most of her adult life, Charlotte Cushman (1816–1876) was among the most-well known public figures in the Anglophone word.
+During most of her adult life, Charlotte Cushman (1816–1876) was among the most-well known public figures in the Anglophone world.
 As an American actress who could boast a phenomenal success in Britain with roles as varied as Meg Merrilies and Romeo, Cushman dominated the theatrical scene on both sides of the Atlantic for several decades.
 While she might be forgotten today,1 she was everywhere during the height of her success.
 You can’t miss her in databases like ProQuest’s American Periodicals Series and Historical Newspapers or the Library of Congress’s Chronicling America: Historic American Newspapers.
 Yet if you relied only on these public sources, you’d miss a lot.

 The stimulating blog Black Perspectives has published an online roundtable on Black Women and the Politics of Respectability that includes two posts clearly relevant to the history of knowledge.
 Instead of exploring the link between education and respectability that is familiar, for example, in European social history, these pieces scrutinize the special role played by respectability in African American communities as part of what W.E.B.
-Du Bois called “this sense of looking at one’s self through the eyes of others.”
-One response to this acute awareness of scrutiny in a racist society were “pedagogies of respectability,” produced for and circulated via black periodicals and films in the early twentieth century.
+Du Bois called “this sense of looking at one’s self through the eyes of others.”1 One response to this acute awareness of scrutiny in a racist society were “pedagogies of respectability,” produced for and circulated via black periodicals and films in the early twentieth century.
 See Jane Rhodes, “Race, Media, and Black Womanhood in the Early Twentieth Century” for more.